invertedv/testGo/docs/buildData.md

 You can modify goMortgage to work with other data sources, see [Bring Your Own Data]({{ site.baseurl }}/BYOD.html).

-#### Terminology
+### Terminology
+{: .fw-700 }

 The terminology used here is:

     as-of date:  The date at which we have actual information and start the forecast from.
     Fields that are derived from this date start with 'ao'.

     target date.
 The calendar month at which we're forecasting the mortgage status.
+    Fields that are derived from this date start with 'trg'.

-The feature set comes from data at the as-of date which is used to forecast the target, which is at the target date.
+The feature set comes from data at the as-of date which is used to forecast the performance at the target date.
 The exception is that one may incorporate features that are forward-looking, such as the value of the property at the target date.
 During the model build, the actual values are used.
-When a forecast is built, a scenario for the future values are used.
+When a forecast is created, a scenario for the future values is substituted used.
 One could also nest the model within a simulation for these forward-looking features.

-#### Sampling the Loan-level Data
+### Sampling the Loan-level Data
+{: .fw-700 }

 Conceptually, one can imagine the data to be sampled as the set of all pairs of the form